EastsidePreparatorySchool/SpaceCritters/readme.md

 SpaceCritters is an agent-based simulation game.
 That’s quite the term, but it really only means that YOU write an agent – a Java component implementing an interface to behave like an “Alien” – that is then injected into a big simulation where it can frolic in a two-dimensional space with other aliens.

-You alien lives on a grid, 5000x5000 squares.
+Your alien lives on a grid, 5000x5000 squares.
 Also on the grid are some stars and planets – loosely based on our sun and the stars within a 25-lightyear-sphere around us.
 Aliens can move freely in this grid – although they must take care not to move into a star, stand in the way of a planet, or be attacked by other aliens.
 There are two kind of alien – simple and complex.
 The differ in the way they move, see below.

 Aliens have two attributes controlled by the game – a level of energy, and a level of technology.
 Aliens can take action to gain energy, or to research more technology, among other actions.
 If an alien runs out of energy, it dies.
 But never fear, aliens can also spawn new instances of themselves if they have enough energy.
 Better save up!